OrcaSlicer/OrcaSlicer_WIKI/developer-reference/Built-in-placeholders-variables.md

 - Unless noted otherwise distances are in millimetres, temperatures in °C, volumes in mm³, weights in grams, feedrates in mm/min, and booleans return `0`/`1`.
 - Points and bounding boxes are stored as `[x, y]` pairs expressed in mm.
 - `layer_num` is one-based (first layer is `1`).
 All other indices use zero-based numbering.
-- Every print/filament/printer setting is also available under its config key (hover the label in the UI to see the key).
-The tables below focus on the additional runtime placeholders.
+- Every print/filament/printer setting is also available under its config key.
+Hover the label in the UI to see the key.
+The tables below focus on additional runtime placeholders.

 ## Global Slicing State

-Captures the momentary toolhead state whenever OrcaSlicer hands control to a custom G-code block.
+Momentary toolhead state when a custom G-code block runs.

 ### Read Only